Regarding the war in Ukraine

 Many employees at KTH want to help the Ukrainian refugees who come to Sweden in different ways.

-At KTH, work is currently underway to review how we in a good way can provide information and offer refugees places on courses at KTH that is also in line with the processes and regulations we have for admission.
+KTH aims to offer refugees places on courses at KTH in a way that is in line with the processes and regulations we have for admission.
 Through guidance, students from Ukraine may be able to register and be admitted in accordance with current regulations and procedures.

 On the 22nd of April KTH an information session for Ukrainian university students in Sweden that want to study at KTH was held.